Having a Hobby When You’re Feeling Anxious Can Do Wonders For Your Mental Health – With Benefits Experienced Almost Instantly…

-If you were to believe everything social media and Main Stream Media told you – becoming ‘distracted’ was something that should be frowned upon.
+If you were to believe everything social media and Main Stream Media told you – becoming ‘distracted’ is something that should be frowned upon.

-The truth is there are two types of distraction – those that are unhealthy for our mind and those that can reduce and even eliminate that shaky feeling of uncertainty and fear.
+The truth is there are two types of distraction.
+There are those that are unhealthy for our minds.
+And then those that can reduce and even eliminate that shaky feeling of uncertainty and fear.

 One super-effective way I have found to reduce my anxiety is by engaging in a wide range of hobbies.

 We’re often told we should exercise our bodies – you know, in a physical way.
 But we don’t hear anywhere near as much about exercising our minds.